-The County Clerk is the official keeper of all public records for Clackamas County.
+The Clerk is the head election official for the county and is the keeper of all county public records.

 Catherine McMullen began her service to residents as County Clerk in 2023.
 The Clerk’s Office oversees the Elections, Recording, and Records Management divisions at Clackamas County.
 The Clerk’s Office also oversees the Board of Property Tax Appeals (BOPTA) process, and OLCC Liquor Licensing in unincorporated Clackamas County.
 Clerk McMullen works to build public trust through good and responsive government.
 She is guided by the values of accountability, transparency, and community inclusion in local governance.

 As the head election administrator for the county, the Clerk conducts all local, state, and federal elections for the citizens of Clackamas County.
 The Elections Division manages all aspects of elections administration including voter registration, county and special district candidate filing, county voters’ pamphlets, ballot design, mailing, signature verification, counting, tallying, and reporting results.

 Clackamas County has more than 310,000 registered voters in 16 incorporated cities and unincorporated rural and urban communities.
 The Elections Division manages 25 official ballot drop sites located in communities across the county.
 Learn more about the Clackamas County Elections Division.

 The Recording Division processes all real property transactions, plats, Board of County Commissioner’s Journal documents, and board orders for Clackamas County.
 Budget documents for the County, municipal corporations, and local governments are submitted to the County Clerk and retained as public record.

 In addition, couples can make an appointment to get a marriage license or register a Domestic Partnership Declaration with the Recording Division.
 The County Clerk is also permitted by the Oregon Revised Statues to perform weddings.
 Learn more about the Clackamas County Recording Division.